santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

-# Structuring a Multi-File C Program

-## Writing a Good main() Function
+# Writing a Good main() Function

-This is a modifed version of the original article - ["How to write a good C main function"](https://opensource.com/article/19/5/how-write-good-c-main-function).
+The contents of this page are baased on the original article which appeared on Opensource.com - ["How to write a good C main function"](https://opensource.com/article/19/5/how-write-good-c-main-function).
 It tries to address the following:

 * How to structure a C file containing a ```main()``` function that will be easy to maintain
 * How to best process command line arguments
+* The main() function should only act as a facilitator and perform these three tasks:
+  * parse the arguments
+  * perform minimal input validation
+  * pass the collected arguments to functions that will use them

 **What is the main()?**
 Every C program MUST have only one ```main()``` function and program execution begins at the ```main()```.
 The ```main()``` function has two arguments that traditionally are called ```argc``` and ```argv``` and always returns a signed integer.  ```main()``` returns a 0 (zero) on success and -1 (negative one) on failure.